averbraeck/gscg-design/doc/4-architecture/database-design.md

 - FO5.8 The session facilitator should provide a briefing of the game to the players
 - FC5.9 The session facilitator must be able to start the game session
 - FC5.10 The event of starting the game session must be sent to the gamedata platform
+  <br>No consequences for database.
 - FC5.11 The session facilitator must be able to change the game speed
 - FC5.12 The session facilitator must be able to pause the game
 - FO5.13 The session facilitator should be able to insert an extra news item for the players
 - FC5.14 The event of adding a news item to the the game session must be sent to the gamedata platform
+  <br>No consequences for database.
 - FO5.15 The session facilitator should be able to add an intervention into the game
 - FC5.16 The event of adding an intervention to the the game session must be sent to the gamedata platform
+  <br>No consequences for database.
 - FO5.17 The session facilitator should be able to trigger an existing manual intervention during gameplay
+  <br>The `trigger_interval` and `trigger_fixed` tables have a boolean field called `facilitator_trigger`.
+If true, the facilitator can trigger the event.
+Maybe we have to restrict the number of times that an event can be triggered.
+See NOTE.
 - FC5.18 The event of triggering an existing intervention during the the game play must be sent to the gamedata platform
+  <br>No consequences for database.
 - FO5.19 The session facilitation should present an overview of the players allocated to a session
+  <br>Players are linked to a game sesion and can be easily enumerated.
 - FO5.20 The session facilitation should present a map with the actors displayed at their locations
+  <br>All `actor` instances have a `location` with lat,lon or x,y.
 - FO5.21 The session facilitation should allow chatting with the active players in the game session
+  <br>Chats should probably also stored in the database.
+This is not yet included.
+See NOTE.
 - FC5.22 The session administrator must be able to login to the portal
+  <br>No consequences for database.
 - FC5.23 The session administrator must be able to logout from the portal
+  <br>No consequences for database.

 The non-functional requirements have no effect on the database.

 > [!NOTE]
-> The boolean `edit` and `view` fields are not fine-grained enough to distinguish between a game session admin and a facilitator.
+> **FC5**: The boolean `edit` and `view` fields are not fine-grained enough to distinguish between a game session admin and a facilitator.

+> [!NOTE]
+> **FO5.21**: A table for storing chats between players and between facilitator and player should be added to the database.

+> [!NOTE]
+> **FO5.17**: Add a maximum number of times an event has been triggered to the database.

 ### 4.1.6.6.
 Game play